coderextreme/lircom/README.md

 Pick a server nick and hit advertise button.

-Wait for parties to john.
+Wait for parties to join.

 Guest: